Robin Hobb: Early life

-Margaret Astrid Lindholm was born in Berkeley, California, in 1952; from the age of ten, she grew up in Fairbanks, Alaska.
+Margaret Astrid Lindholm was born in Berkeley, California, in 1952; from the age of 10, she grew up in Fairbanks, Alaska.
 She recalls growing up in the middle of an oil boom in Alaska, which led to a rapid growth in population of the rural town she lived in.
-A shortage of classroom space caused some of her high school classes to be held in staircases.
+A shortage of classroom space caused some of her high school classes to be held on staircases.
 Lindholm did not like how the town's urbanization intruded on the nature trails around her house, which she had enjoyed exploring, but said her childhood was overall a happy one and described herself as more of a solitary than social child.
 Her family raised a half wolf called Bruno and hunted caribou and moose; this would later inspire the wolf character Nighteyes and the descriptions of wilderness survival in Lindholm's writing.
-After graduating from Austin E. Lathrop High School, she studied at the University of Denver for a year before returning to Alaska.
+After graduating from Lathrop High School, she studied at the University of Denver for a year before returning to Alaska.

-At eighteen, Lindholm married Fred Ogden, a merchant mariner; they had been dating for a year.
+At 18, Lindholm married Fred Ogden, a merchant mariner; they had been dating for a year.
 The couple moved to Hawaii; they lived there for more than a year, but found it too hot to acclimate to and returned to Fred's hometown of Kodiak, located at the tip of Kodiak Island in south-central Alaska.
 Margaret enjoyed journeying on Fred's ships and said the sea was a prominent aspect of her life, inspiring the maritime focus of her Liveship books.
-She published her first novel at age thirty, while working as a waitress, and balanced between writing and caring for her four children while her husband worked offshore as a commercial fisherman.
+She published her first novel at age 30, while working as a waitress; she balanced between writing and caring for her four children while her husband worked offshore as a commercial fisherman.
 The family experienced financial difficulties at the time and said their income "depended entirely on fish and editors".
 Margaret described her writing process as: "writing fits into odd corners.
 It's during the naptime, it's sitting by the bath tub writing, it's writing after the children are in bed".
 She also worked part-time, including in waitressing and mail delivery, early in her career.

 Writing career

 Hobb's work has appeared under several pen names: as M. Lindholm and Megan Lindholm from 1979, and as Robin Hobb from 1995.
 The change from Margaret, her first name, to Megan was due to a misunderstanding with her first editor.
-Megan Lindholm's writing received critical praise, including Hugo and Nebula award nominations for her short fiction, but did not sell well.
+Megan Lindholm's writing received critical praise, including Hugo and Nebula Award nominations for her short fiction, but did not sell well.
 In 1995, the author started writing in a new fantasy subgenre and deliberately chose an androgynous pen name, Robin Hobb, for her new work written as a first-person male narrator.
 Her writing as Hobb was commercially successful, and has appeared on New York Times bestseller lists.
 She continues to write under both Hobb and Lindholm bylines.